Instant Access to State, County and Municipal Records

 Salt Lake City UT 84116

-Parties who wish to obtain records from this office will be required to complete and submit a Marriage/Divorce Certificate Request Form.
-This form can also be submitted via mail-in to
+Parties who wish to obtain records from this office will be required to complete and submit a marriage certificate request form.
+They can also submit this form via mail-in to:

 P.O.
 Box 141012

 Mailed requests have an average processing time of 3 weeks.
 Certified copies of marriage records typically cost $18.
 This fee may vary depending on the county where the record is domiciled.

 Are Utah Divorce Records Public Information?

 Access to Utah divorce records ranging from the date the courts created the record to 75 years after their creation is typically restricted to only either the subjects on the records, members of their immediate family, or their legal representatives.
 However, any divorce record older than 75 years is public information.